rudyvan/digital_meter/README.md

 # digital_meter
 Digital Meter Application for Belgian e-Meters

-Todo:
+Todo in the next days:
 - split in modules
 - add installation
 - add quarter peak
-- add import of files
+- add import of data.json at startup
-- update installation
+- update readme